siposm/oktatas-hft/_other-materials/project-work-requirements.md

 2021/22/2 semester

-During the project work each student have to develop a git version controlled layered CRUD application which uses a database.
+**During the project work each student have to develop a Git version controlled layered CRUD application which uses a database and API calls.**

 Here below in this document the requirements can be read.
 The obligatory parts must be completed fully, otherwise the project work can not be accepted.
 There are some requirements which are counted as “minus points” if they are not fulfilled, these are listed at the end of the document.